Overcoming relationship conflict and disconnection together

 “Can I count on you?”

-Because these questions have been percolating inside you, the only thing that comes out of your mouth is blame, criticism, or loud silence.
-This leaves your partner feeling that they’ve failed (once again), and they either attack back or freeze up and move away.
-Then both of you feel miserable and hopeless, stuck in this so familiar and never-ending vicious cycle.
+Because you have been hurt by your partner, the only thing that comes out of your mouth is frustration, criticism, or cold silence.
+Leaving your partner feeling that they’ve failed (once again), and they then become defensive, critical, or shut down.
+Then, both of you feel unhappy and hopeless, stuck in this all-too-familiar and never-ending vicious cycle.

 How I can help

-I provide Emotionally Focused Therapy (EFT) because I know it is what works!
+I provide Emotionally Focused Therapy (EFT) because I know it works.

 Emotionally Focused Therapy (EFT) is the #1 research-validated relationship therapy and the ONLY couple therapy recommended by the American Psychological Association to help improve relationships.
 EFT revolutionized marriage counseling and research shows that 70 to 75 percent of couples who go through EFT recover from distress and are happy in their relationships.

 Did you hear that?
 This is hopeful news, and it means that you, too, can find a way back to each other.
-And I will show you how to connect using the gold standard approach to marriage counseling.
+My approach is that neither you nor your partner are “the problem,” but it's simply the cycle or pattern that can be fixed.

 Here’s what we’ll do together

-Create safety, and work towards a secure bond with each other where you both feel deeply accepted and loved by each other
+Create a sense of safety and work towards being vulnerable with each other, where you both feel deeply understood and empathized with by one another.

 Let’s schedule your consultation for couples therapy -You have three steps to take right now.